Installing KuboCD on an Existing Cluster

 Deploy the KuboCD controller using Helm:

-Some advanced features in KuboCD such as Release protection rely on a Kubernetes validating webhook.
+Certain advanced KuboCD features, such as Release protection, depend on a Kubernetes validating webhook.

-To enable these features, you need to deploy a webhook component alongside the controller.
-This webhook requires cert-manager. to be installed in your cluster to handle TLS certificate provisioning.
+To enable these features, you must deploy the webhook component alongside the controller.
+This webhook requires cert-manager to handle TLS certificate provisioning.

 Note

-We’ll show you how to package and install it with KuboCD in a later section.
+If you don't have cert-manager installed, don't worry.
+We will cover how to package and install it using KuboCD in a later section.

 Install the KuboCD CLI